Academic Catalog

 Student Government

-The students of Glen Oaks Community College are authorized to organize a student government and to operate according to a constitution and by-laws that have been approved by the college administration.
+The students of Glen Oaks Community College are authorized to organize a student government and to operate according to a constitution and by-laws that have been approved by college administration.
 In general, the government is composed of representatives from all groups and its powers extend to recommendations only.
 It is organized to achieve student input into college decision-making and to sponsor events to benefit students.
 Members may serve on college committees and coordinate activities for co-curricular and extra-curricular programs.
-Popular elections are held in the Fall semester for the offices of president, vice president, secretary, and treasurer.